-Dominic Black has made radio shows for the BBC and NPR and produces oral histories for a range of sectors in the UK and US.
-Dominic also owns five different tin whistles, all in the key of 'D.'
+Dominic Black has made radio shows for the BBC and NPR stations in the USA.
+He's also an oral history producer, essayist and editor.
+Dominic owns five different tin whistles, all in the key of 'D.'

 Darren O'Mahony is an advertising creative director.
 He's currently learning the Irish fiddle, but really he wants to get a set of uilleann pipes.